eucalyptus/eucaconsole/README.rst

 Running the server in development/debug mode
 --------------------------------------------
-To have Pyramid automatically detect modifications to views and templates,
+To have Pyramid automatically detect modifications to templates and views,

 1. Change the reload_templates setting to true in console.ini: `pyramid.reload_templates = true`
 2. Run the server with the --reload flag: `pserve console.ini --reload`

+The `--reload` flag instructs Pyramid to automatically watch for changes in the view callables.

 The Pyramid Debug Toolbar can be enabled by adding pyramid_debugtoolbar to the app:main section of console.ini